Query friends or fans with new GIF and photo Facebook Polls

 Now the social network is officially launching Facebook Polls with the added options of using photos or GIFs as answers.
 Polls are coming to people and Pages on iOS, Android, and desktop today.

 Facebook’s been testing these new Polls since at least September, but now everyone will have access.
-You just open the status compose on your profile or Page, select Polls, write your question and two answers, optionally upload images or choose from a library of GIFs, choose an expiration date for your polls, post, and then you and everyone who votes can see the results.
+You just open the status composer on your profile or Page, select Polls, write your question and two answers, optionally upload images or choose from a library of GIFs, attach links to answers if you want, choose an expiration date for your polls, post, and then you and everyone who votes can see the results.
 Beware, the answers aren’t anonymous and aren’t only visible to a poll’s creator.

 Facebook Polls will provide an easy way to spur conversation, gather opinions, or organize plans.
-You could ask what TV show is better using GIFs of the programs, find out which of your outfits friends prefer, or find out what movie your pals want to go see tonight.
+You could ask what TV show is better using GIFs of the programs, find out which of your outfits friends prefer, or figure out what movie your pals want to go see tonight.
 Polls could make interactive social media simple.
 Instead of just Liking like a zombie or struggling to come up with a comment, friends and Pages can let you express a specific opinion with just a click.

 0